cgreenwaldt/CyberSecurity_Chad/hw_12a/Submission.md

 31. Which type of SQL query would we use to see all of the information within a table called customers?
 ​
 ​

+        SELECT

 32. Which type of SQL query would we use to enter new data into a table?
 (You don't need a full query, just the first part of the statement.)

+        INSERT INTO

 ​
 ​

 33. Why would we never run DELETE FROM <table-name>; by itself?
 ​

+        It will delete the entire database

 ---
 ​